LibreCat/Catmandu/README.md

     $ catmandu convert JSON to CSV < data.json

-Or, to store a YAML file into an ElasticSearch database type:
+Or, to store a YAML file into an ElasticSearch database type (requires Catmandu::ElasticSearch):

     $ catmandu import YAML to ElasticSearch --index_name demo < test.yml

-To export all the data from an Solr search engine into JSON type:
+To export all the data from an Solr search engine into JSON type (requires Catmandu::Solr):

     $ catmandu export Solr --url http://localhost:8983/solr to JSON

-With Catmandu one can import OAI-PMH records in your application:
+With Catmandu one can import OAI-PMH records in your application (requires Catmandu::OAI):

     $ catmandu convert OAI --url http://biblio.ugent.be/oai --set allFtxt